Al Sharpton: Bensonhurst

-On August 23, 1989, four African-American teenagers were beaten by a group of 10 to 30 white Italian-American youths in Bensonhurst, a Brooklyn neighborhood.
+On August 23, 1989, four African-American teenagers were beaten by a group of 10 to 30 Italian-American youths in Bensonhurst, a Brooklyn neighborhood.
 One Bensonhurst resident, armed with a handgun, shot and killed 16-year-old Yusef Hawkins.

 In the weeks following the assault and murder, Sharpton led several marches through Bensonhurst.
 The first protest, just days after the incident, was greeted by neighborhood residents shouting "Niggers go home" and holding watermelons to mock the demonstrators.

 Sharpton also threatened that Hawkins's three companions would not cooperate with prosecutor Elizabeth Holtzman unless her office agreed to hire more black attorneys.
 In the end, they cooperated.

 In May 1990, when one of the two leaders of the mob was acquitted of the most serious charges brought against him, Sharpton led another protest through Bensonhurst.
 In January 1991, when other members of the gang were given light sentences, Sharpton planned another march for January 12, 1991.
 Before that demonstration began, neighborhood resident Michael Riccardi tried to kill Sharpton by stabbing him in the chest.
 Sharpton recovered from his wounds, and later asked the judge for leniency when Riccardi was sentenced.
 However, the judge rejected his request, sentencing Riccardi to 5 to 15 years in prison for first degree assault.